SergioMolano/Guessing-Game-Back/README.md

-# Guessing Number Game Backend
+# Guessing Number Game Back End

 Welcome to the Guessing Number Game Backend!
 This backend is built with Java, Spring Boot version 2.7.17, and JDK 11.
 It serves as the server-side logic for the guessing number game.